gh-andre/KeePassFont/README.md

 the experience with other developers who may find these changes useful.
-However, these steps and source changes have not been tested much and may not work in other environments and may even cause unexpected results, including possible loss of data. **Use these instructions and modified source at your own risk.**
+However, these steps and source changes have not been tested much and may not work in other environments and may even cause unexpected results, including possible loss of data. **Use these instructions, modified source and build artifacts at your own risk.**

 ## Changes